sciZer0/7/c/README.md

 In my opinion, in the most general sense,

+> ### Work is any activity of Organism that is spending Energy (some resource).

+In other words,

 Work is any activity that is spending Energy (some resource).

-> ### Work is any activity of Organism that is spending Energy (some resource).

 On the other hand,

+> ### Energy is the resource for Organism to be doing Work.

+In other words,

 Energy is the resource to do Work.

-> ### Energy is the resource for Organism to be doing Work.

 And of course,